 Further, great care must be taken with the names of councils and service areas all over the country, and the counties must be marketed to preserve them into the future.

-Pam Moorhouse, who started the campaign in 2015, says: “I remember in 1974 when the government sent people all over the country setting up new councils and telling people they had to live in new areas.
+Pam Moorhouse, who started the petition in 2015, says: “I remember in 1974 when the government sent people all over the country setting up new councils and telling people they had to live in new areas.
 This was completely against the people's wishes.
 It upset millions.
 Why was this acceptable or fair?

 "To this day, councils continue wiping out our history and denying it, on TV, in the media, in schools, even in museums, but people feel loyalty towards their traditional area.
 It is also vital young people know about what happened, otherwise our history will be lost forever.

 "People, not the government, should decide where you live.
 We need to make sure the changes of the past are undone.
 We need to get our counties back, and make sure this never happens again.

 “Please feel free to get in touch with your comments.
 All views are welcome.
 If you agree with the petition, please sign it.
 We want an initial 100,000 signatures to help get the support of enough parliamentarians to get our bill enacted.

 You can find additional information on our website, comment on our social media pages, or contact British Counties Campaign chair Gerard Dugdill: firstname.lastname@example.org or call +44(0)7900 267988